 The news about walking just keeps getting better.
 Not only does it help you burn calories—about 100 per mile—and give your heart a workout, but a recent study at the University of Illinois suggests regular walking might even make you smarter by improving the connectivity of important brain circuits.

 The American Heart Association suggests that you aim for at least 30 minutes of brisk walking five days a week.
 But getting off the couch and getting started can be a challenge.
-My solution?
+One solution?
 Join a walking club—or start your own.
-Over the years I've been involved with a variety of walking groups as a walker and a leader and participants are always pleasantly surprised to learn that having a partner or group makes them walk more—and last longer.
+Participants in walking groups are always pleasantly surprised to learn that having a partner or group makes them walk more—and last longer.
 Get started with one of these options:

 Ease into a neighborhood walking club